 I visited the Saigon Fine Arts Museum today and then wandered around District 1.
 It was a hot day but the streets were quieter on the eve of the big celebration tomorrow – 2012 Lunar New Year’s Eve – the Year of the Dragon!
-There are gazillions of yellow mums and other flowers in special displays and street decorations throughout Saigon – very beautiful!
-To say countries in the world get super serious about their traditional holidays is an understatement.
+There are gazillions of yellow chrysanthemums and other flowers in special displays and street decorations throughout Saigon – very beautiful!
+To say countries in the world are super serious about their traditional holidays is an understatement.

 Saigon’s Fine Arts Museum supposedly houses some of the best Vietnamese art.
 I found the sculptures and the building itself the most fascinating.
 The building is magnificent and one of the best examples of French Colonial architecture in the city.